Even with yellow leaves, your sweet pea plant can be salvaged.

 Conduct a soil test to determine pH and nutrients in it.

-Accordingly, add balanced nutrients to sweet peas plant to enrich the soil.
-Water the plant after applying fertilizer, so that roots can uptake nutrients.
+Accordingly, add balanced nutrients to sweet pea plants to enrich the soil.
+Water the plant after applying fertilizer so that roots can uptake nutrients.

 3. High Usage of Fertilizers

-Balancing nutrients levels is very important to grow successful sweet peas plant.
+Balancing nutrient levels is very important to grow a successful sweet peas plant.
 For instance, phosphorus elements encourage the plant to bloom, while nitrogen helps to produce chlorophyll.

-But, high dosage of nutrients can results in yellowing of leaves, stunted growth, dropping of leaves and brown leaf tips.
+However, high dosages of nutrients can result in yellowing of leaves, stunted growth, dropping of leaves, and brown leaf tips.

-You can also see salt layer over surface of the soil.
+You can also see a salt layer over the surface of the soil.

 How to revive?

-If you notice white layer on growing soil, remove it and water deeply.
-Don’t fertilize the plant for a month or until you see the plant is salvaged.
+If you notice a white layer on growing soil, remove it and water deeply.
+Only fertilize the plant for a month or once you see the plant is salvaged.

 Also Read: Can You Mix Epsom Salt With Fertilizer?